joelove/martian-robots/README.md

 npm start
 ```

+> _**Note:** The CLI has been manually tested on Node 14 and 15.
+It will probably work on any reasonably new version but if you have problems running it, try checking your version._

 ### Testing

-This CLI is tested using [Jest](https://jestjs.io/).
+Automated testing of this CLI uses [Jest](https://jestjs.io/).
 You can run the tests using:

 ```shell
 npm run test